-At that time Opatija has numerous luxurious villas, summer houses, hotels, boarding houses, sanatoriums, pavilions, baths, promenades and parks and in 1889 Opatija gets the status of an elite summer resort and winter resort.
+At that time Opatija has numerous luxurious villas, summer houses, hotels, boarding houses, sanatoriums, pavilions, baths, promenades, and parks.
+In 1889 Opatija gets the status of an elite summer resort and winter resort.

 The coastal belt from Opatija to Lovran and Volosko covers the area of gardens and buildings by the sea.
 These are mostly buildings built at the time of the tourist rise of this area, surrounded by gardens.
-Among these buildings, most are built in architectural forms characteristic for the luxury resorts on the turn of the century, often Neo-Gothic and Secession style of buildings.
+Among these buildings, most are built-in architectural forms characteristic for the luxury resorts at the turn of the century, often Neo-Gothic and Secession style of buildings.